Reflective Learning Cohort

 Feedback - how do we know we are doing a good job?

 Developing Ethical Maturity

 Participants will also have the opportunity to suggest topics they particularly want covered.

 How much time will it take?

-The cohort begins in February and will run through to December in 2019.
-Each month you will receive (via e-mail or links) a short video or written introduction to the topic, and two or three readings, podcasts or videos to learn from.
+The cohort begins in February and will run through to December in 2020.
+Each month you will receive (via e-mail) a short video or written introduction to the topic, and two or three readings, podcasts or videos to learn from.
 How long this will take you will depend on your reading speed and prior knowledge, but it will not be onerous as the emphasis is on application.
 There will then be reflection questions that help you think through and engage with the material and think about how it applies to your situation and work over several weeks.
 There will be opportunity to discuss (online messaging) with other participants.
-Then you will need to attend a 2 hour zoom call each month.
+Then you will need to attend a 90 minute zoom call each month.

 How will the reflective learning cohort help my membercare practice?

 Reflective learning is a skill that will enable you to grow as a membercare practitioner and will give you confidence, competence and increased understanding of your work.
 This in turn leads to high quality member care practice.

 The course begins in February 2020, you need to register your interest by the 7th January 2020.